alfa-project/alfa-extensions/README.md

 /ext_dummy_pointcloud
 ```

-Echo the topics to output what their are posting:
+Echo the topics to output what their echo is outputting.
+E.g.:

 ```sh
 ros2 topic echo /ext_dummy_alive